swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

-When you look at UI components written in good object oriented style whether in Java, Objective-C, or JavaScript you nearly always find these three clear and distint aspects complected together.
+When you look at UI components written in good object oriented style whether in Java, Objective-C, or JavaScript you nearly always find these three clear and distinct aspects complected together.
 In a traditional design you would have event stream processing provided by a base class or mixin.
 By subclassing you can provide custom interface representations.
 When it comes to the most complex and application